- Credits: 4

 - To convey the intent of the Texas Rules of Professional Conduct and the AICPA Code of Professional Conduct in the performance of professional accounting services/work, not to adhere to the mere technical compliance of such rules.

 - To assist the Texas CPA in applying ethical judgment in interpreting the rules and determining public interest.
-Public interest should be placed ahead of self-interest, even if it means a loss of job or client.
+Public interest should be placed ahead of self-interest, even if it means a loss of a job or client.

 - To review and discuss the Texas Rules of Professional Conduct and their implications for persons in a variety of practices, including: